fdclassics/CyberSpikeCTF2020/README.md

 #### Challenge name:
 Grasshopper
 #### Challenge description:
-Dave the IT guy works at a company and configured his own nc (netcat) communication method for the employees to connect to company servers with instead of using SSH, which Dave strongly dislikes.
+_Dave the IT guy works at a company and configured his own nc (netcat) communication method for the employees to connect to company servers with instead of using SSH, which Dave strongly dislikes._

-The challenge is separated into 4 parts
+The challenge is separated into 4 parts:
 - Foothold
 - Brute-force community string
 - Brute forcing the community string to gain acces.